Phillips Fellowships for Students

 Transcript: The student applicant does NOT need to submit an official transcript.
 However, the Dean of the Faculty’s Office will request a transcript for each applicant from the registrar after the deadline, for review by the Phillips selection committee.

 Application Signature Permissions: By signing the application form, the student grants permission to the Committee to review the transcript and other academic records pertinent to their decision-making.

 The Selection Committee reviews all proposals.
 The Committee reserves the right to request additional information or to contact references.
 Applicants may be interviewed.
 The Committee gives preference to proposals demonstrating the greatest student creativity and initiative, the richest international or culturally distinct experience, and the most significant connections to a student’s academic program, intellectual development, and personal goals.
 The Committee recognizes that students applying for the fellowship have different life experiences; the Committee supports those proposals that encourage intellectual curiosity and are most likely to be transformative experiences for the student.
 Fellowship recipients are announced by April 15.

-The Phillips Fellowship Committee members are: Andrew Baker, Assistant Professor of History; Sam Boss, Assistant Director of Community-Engaged Learning and Research at the Harward Center; Darren Gallant, Associate Dean and Director of Global Education; Gwen Lexow, Lecturer in the Social Sciences and Title IX Officer; Alison Melnick-Dyer, Assistant Professor of Religious Studies; Kerry O’Brien, Assistant Dean of the Faculty; Robert Strong, Lecturer in English and Director of National Fellowships.
+The Phillips Fellowship Committee members include Gina Fatone, Associate Professor of Music; Darren Gallant, Associate Dean and Director of Global Education; Gwen Lexow, Title IX Officer; Patrick Otim, Assistant Professor of History; and Robert Strong, Lecturer in English and Director of National Fellowships.